 b.
-Standard error estimates for age/sex adjusted inpatient rates per 100,000 population using the 2000 Claritas data.
+Standard error estimates for age/sex adjusted inpatient rates per 100,000 population using the 2000 census.

 We adjusted rates for age and sex using the method of direct standardization (Fleiss, 1973).
 We estimated the observed rates for each of 36 age/sex categories.
-We then calculated a weighted average of those 36 rates using weights proportional to the percentage of a standard population in each cell.
+We then calculated the weighted average of those 36 rates using weights proportional to the percentage of a standard population in each cell.
 Therefore, the adjusted rate represents the rate that would be expected for the observed study population if it had the same age and sex distribution as the standard population.

-For the standard population we used the age and sex distribution of the combined 16 States according to the year 2000 Claritas population data.
+For the standard population we used the age and sex distribution of the U.S. as a whole according to the year 2000 U.S. census.
 In theory, differences among adjusted rates were not attributable to differences in the age and sex distributions among the comparison groups because the rates were all calculated with a common age and sex distribution.